brucellino/ansible-role-docker/README.md

-# Base Platform
+# Docker role

-This role provides the base platform for a Jenkins build host.
+This role provides Docker on an Ubuntu bionic base, intended for a Jenkins build host.

 ## Requirements

-Just a working OS and a sudo enabled user are required.
+A working OS and a sudo enabled user are required.
 The role is expected to be applied on something like a vanilla Ubuntu AMI.

 ## Role Variables